janet-dev/ci-milestone-project-2/README.md

 This colour scheme was chosen for simplicity, readability and fun.
 The game was given a retro feel, which would appeal to adults and children alike.
 Inspiration was taken from palette number 4 [(Gentle Lilac)](https://blog.depositphotos.com/neon-color-palettes.html) of the blog post "30 Trendy Neon Color Palettes for Bold Designs" by Maria Sibirtseva.

-Game visuals were inspired by Sean Young's [Breakout Game](https://seanyoung247.github.io/breakout/).

 * Typography
     - For the site, [Raleway font](https://fonts.google.com/specimen/Raleway) is used for good readability and contrast when required.
 It is considered to be number eight in the [The 10 Best Google Fonts in 2023](https://kinsta.com/blog/best-google-fonts/), so should suit most sites.
 If this font is unavailable, san serif is used as a fallback.

+* Imagery
+	- Game visuals were inspired by Sean Young's [Breakout Game](https://seanyoung247.github.io/breakout/).

 ### Wireframes
 Mobile